RegalQuail/Portfolio/README.md

 ### JavaScript

 JavaScript er hvor "the magic happens".
 Det er koden der gør det muligt til at flyt fra en side til den anden i min Portfolie.
 Det den gør er, at den checker for hvad for en `<li>`-element holder det `'active'` attribute.
 Så er der en funktion der lytter for en "click" på `<li>`-elementerne, altså hvornår man klikker på min navigation-bar, og så giver det `'active'` attribute til den der blev klikket på.

+## AstroPi Forløb

+### Vores Projektbeskrivelse

+Our idea for the Astro Pi 2022 experiment is to measure the average velocity of an astronaut in the ISS.
+We are curious to see how fast the astronauts and objects averagely moves from one spot to another in the station.